Rasperised/Interactive-Geriatric-Games/unity/Tiles/README.md

 ---

 ### Controls
-- Mouse or touch input
+- **Touch Input:** Touch and drag to interact with and move tiles
-- Drag and drop tiles to reposition them
+- **Computer Mouse:** Click and drag tiles using the left mouse button

 ---